Lessons direct you toward an unraveling of physical tension and a heightened state of attention.

 - You learn through activity.

 In lessons I use my hands to gently help you release muscular tension and to guide you toward deeper balance and skeletal support.
-Together we undo your unique movement habits as we look at familiar activities such as standing, sitting, bending, reaching, walking, and working at the computer, and find greater balance, breath, and support within those movements.
+Together we undo your unique movement habits as we look at familiar activities such as standing, sitting, bending, reaching, walking, and working at the computer.
+You may find improved balance, breath, and support within those movements.
 We also look at activities that you find difficult to sustain without physical discomfort.
-With each lesson, I’ll provide you with suggestions of how best to apply the principles of the technique to your activities.
+If you are a performer, I will teach you how to apply the principles of this Technique to your practice and performance.

 - AT lessons are 50 minutes long.

-Each person studies the same principles in a 50-minute lesson, yet the lessons are individualized, dependent upon your concerns.
+Each person studies the same principles in a 50-minute lesson, whether you are dealing with back pain, excess tension in performance, or reduced balance.
+Your concerns will guide the lessons.
 The Alexander Technique is an educational process so you should not expect to passively receive any treatment.
 As a student, you are an active participant.

 - The number of lessons needed is variable.